 In 2010, the City of Glendale, working with Johnson Controls, performed an energy audit of the Department of Public Works Building and updated the HVAC, using Johnson Controls high-efficiency units.
-By close to the end of 2019, we will have built a brand new City Hall which will incorporate green energy designs.
+We also have built a brand new City Hall which incorporates green energy designs.
 Furthermore, in 2019 the Glendale DPW garage had all of the bay lights changed from fluorescent to LED.

 J. OTHER: Demonstrate in a narrative.

 In 2009, the City converted all 19 signalized intersections and various sections of street lighting along N. Port Washington Rd. to LED.
 In addition, the City has converted the parking lot lighting at City Hall and DPW to LED, as well as exterior building and soffit lighting to LED.
 Additionally, the City installed a solar-powered RRFB pedestrian sign on Bender Road, West of N. Jean Nicolet Road.
 Lastly, the City of Glendale has begun implementing replacement of existing street lighting with LED fixtures.

 World Migratory Bird Day (WMBD)